 - Check the Customize data settings are set and limit value is set in GB

 - Enter the value for the mailbox you want to increase

 - Click on OK, restart Exchange to see changes.

 Fix Exchange Mailbox Size Limit Exceeds Target Quota via Management Shell

-The first thing to be done is to set parameter so that the default Management settings do not override the custom settings.
+The first thing to be done is to set parameters so that the default Management settings do not override the custom settings.
 For this set the UseDatabaseQuotaDefaults to $false.